 Implosion of Tangipahoa water well will cost $686k in repairs; investigation launched to find the cause

-TANGIPAHOA PARISH- The Tangipahoa Parish Water District plans to investigate if an implosion at the Dutch Lane Water Well was caused by the ongoing seismic testing in Lake Maurepas.
+TANGIPAHOA PARISH- The Tangipahoa Parish Water District plans to investigate if an implosion at the Dutch Lane Water Well was caused by the seismic testing done in Lake Maurepas.

 In April, a water well owned by Tangipahoa Parish Water District imploded.
 Now, investigators are looking to see if the implosion may be connected to detonations used by Air Products during a carbon capture project on the lake.